Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Secure-Data-Capture.md

 The PCI DSS [Self-Assessment Questionnaires](?path=docs/Resources/FAQs-Glossary/Glossary.md#self-assessment-questionnaire) (SAQs) are self-validation tools intended to assist merchants in evaluating their compliance with the PCI DSS.
 For more information visit [PCI Security Standard](https://www.pcisecuritystandards.org/) website.

-- **SAQ A:** applies to the merchants that have fully outsourced all cardholder data functions to Commerce Hub, with no electronic storage, processing, or transmission of any cardholder data on their systems.
+- **SAQ A:** applies to the merchants that have fully outsourced all cardholder data functions to Commerce Hub, with no electronic storage, processing, or transmission of any customer data on their systems.

 - **SAQ A-EP:** applies to the merchants who partially outsource payment processing to Commerce Hub.
-The merchant typically has a website that hosts a checkout process and sends the cardholder data to Commerce Hub at a point of payment.
+The merchant typically has a website that hosts a checkout process and sends the customer data to Commerce Hub at a point of payment.

+- **SAQ D:** applies to the merchants who capturing the payment source details and also saved the data in the merchant database.
+The merchant typically has a website that hosts a checkout process and encrypts the customer data before sending to Commerce Hub for authroization.

 ---